Eating Healthy When Short on Time

 6. Prepare lunches the night before to avoid being late in the morning.

-How to Eat healthy when you are short on time?
+How do you eat healthy when you are short on time?

 A Few Tips For A Healthier On-the-Go Meals

-How to Eat healthy when you are short on time?
+Eating healthy when you are short on time

 1. Cook a few meals on the weekend and freeze them for lunches during the week.

-2. Hard-boiled eggs and fresh avocado’s making a great quick lunch.
+2. Hard-boiled eggs and fresh avocados make a great quick lunch.
 They pack very quickly.

 4. Try to microwave foods quicker than cooking them in the oven or on the stovetop.